Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: The Manifold of Triangulations

 The flip (Pachner move) corresponds to a position when some $d+2$ points $(x_{{i_1},t_{0}},\dots, x_{{i_{d+2}},t_{0}})$ belong to the same $(d-1)$-sphere $S^{d-1}$ such that no other point $x_{j}$ lies inside the ball $B$ bounded by this sphere.

-Note that the above definition heavily depends on the metrics of the manifold $M$.
-For example, if we take $M$ to be the torus glued from a square $1\times 10$, the combinatorial structure of the manifold of triangulations will heavily differ from the combinatorial structure for the case of the manifold of triangulations for the case of the torus glued from a square $1\times 1$.
-The {\em topological manifold of triangulations} which is independent on the metric will be defined in the next section.

 Every manifold of triangulations described above has a natural stratification.
-Namely, every point of $M_{g}^{dn}$ is given by a collection of $(x_{1},\dots, x_{n})$.
-Such a collection is {\em generic} if there is no sphere $S^{d-1}$ such that some $x_{i_1},\dots, x_{i_{d+2}}$ belong to this sphere with no other points among $x_{k}$ belonging to this sphere.
+Namely, every point of $M_{g}^{dn}$ is given by a collection $(x_{1},\dots, x_{n})$.
+Such a collection is {\em generic} if there is no sphere $S^{d-1}$ such that exactly $d+2$ points among $x_{k}$ belong to this sphere without any points inside the sphere.

 We say that a point $(x_{1},\dots, x_{n})$ is {\em of codimension $1$}, if there exists exactly one sphere with exactly $d+2$ points on it and no points inside it; analogously, {\em codimension $2$ strata} correspond to either one sphere with $d+3$ points or two spheres containing $d+2$ points each.